 The Archie Comics portrayal of Mega Man shows that if Mega Man hangs onto his acquired Robot Master arsenal, it can drive him Drunk with Power.
 Dr. Light uninstalls these powers and Mega Man begins using them on a "just borrowing the powers" basis.

 Films — Animation

-Final Fantasy VII: Advent Children isn't even a game & it goes out of its way to explain this.
+Final Fantasy VII: Advent Children isn't even a game, and it goes out of its way to explain this.
 Apparently, in the two years since fighting Sephiroth, the characters have lost some of their drive.
 By the end of the movie, Cloud "finds that feeling again."
-As well, they're storing their materia away & it gets stolen.
-They retain their Limit Breaks & are still strong enough to go up against a Bahamut with minimal difficulty, though.
+As well, they're storing their materia away—and it gets stolen.
+They retain their Limit Breaks and are still strong enough to go up against a Bahamut with minimal difficulty, though.